steinhaug/UARPC/documentation/UARPC.Users.md

 _PermissionID_
     The PermissionID for the permission you want to deny
 _UserID_
     UserID from your own application logic, outside UARPC.
-Optional, or will use the instatianated UsedID from class.
+Optional, or will use the instatianated UserID from class.

 ### **Return Values**